BogdanCatalin-Iacob/Tetris/README.md

         - #### Level Update
             - level must increase by 1 each time the player clears a specific number of line equal to (Level * 5) -> work as expected
-            - number of cleared lines at once determine variable bonus lines counted for leveling up
+            - number of cleared lines at once determine variable bonus lines counted for leveling up:
                 1. 1 line = 1 line
                 1. 2 lines = 3 lines
                 1. 3 lines = 5 lines